ThePoShWolf/Modrify/PSMutagen.Skyrim/docs/Write-SkyrimMod.md

 Write-SkyrimMod -Mod $mod -Path "$((Get-MutaGameEnvironment).DataFolderPath)\TestMod.esp"
 ```

-This example gets all Nord NPCs using Get-SkyrimMajorRecords and filtering Where-Object.
+This example gets all Nord NPCs using Get-SkyrimMajorRecords and filtering with Where-Object.

 This will only return Races and NPCs from the Skyrim.esm master file.
 If you wish to get the winning overrides from your entire load order, use: Get-SkyrimWinningOverrides instead.